Filthy (song): Critical reception

-The Guardian journalist Ben Beaumont-Thomas gave the song five-out-of-five stars, and said in his review, "On the basis of Filthy, he absolutely can.
+The Guardian journalist Ben Beaumont-Thomas gave the song five out of five stars, and said in his review, "On the basis of Filthy, he absolutely can.
 Beginning with some bombastic guitar rock, it transmogrifies into a beautifully dark, undulating funk track underpinned by a whiplash bass womp".
-He described the song as a "grownup funk masterpiece," and added "the chorus, which modulates into a sweeter, smoother key, is signature Timberlake."
-In XXL, C. Vernon Coleman II stated the production provides a "fitting soundscape for the single, as they deploy out of this world synths with pulsating 808s."
-In NME, Larry Barleet reacted positively, stating "Timberlake pulls it off," and adding "what's really brilliant about 'Filthy' is that it's proof that JT isn't done with innovating."
-Also from NME, Nick Reily described the track as "futuristic".
-Rap-Up opined the "dance-ready" track finds the team experimenting with "a new futuristic sound."
-Christopher R. Weingarten of Rolling Stone said it is "hard" to call the song pop "since the production is so avant-garde."
-He further commented the producers Timbaland and Danja "conjure a testosterone electronic chainsaw grind and match it with vintage Larry Graham-style slap bass: The fact that the two musical elements don't exactly match groovewise creates a beautiful and disorienting tension unlike anything on the radio."
+He described the song as a "grownup funk masterpiece," and added "the chorus, which modulates into a sweeter, smoother key, is signature Timberlake".
+In XXL, C. Vernon Coleman II stated the production provides a "fitting soundscape for the single, as they deploy out of this world synths with pulsating 808s".
+In NME, Larry Barleet reacted positively, stating "Timberlake pulls it off," and adding "what's really brilliant about 'Filthy' is that it's proof that JT isn't done with innovating".
+From BrooklynVegan, Andrew Sacher described the track as "the kind of futuristic R&B that JT has always done".
+Rap-Up opined the "dance-ready" track finds the team experimenting with "a new futuristic sound".
+Christopher R. Weingarten of Rolling Stone said it is "hard" to call the song pop "since the production is so avant-garde".
+He further commented the producers Timbaland and Danja "conjure a testosterone electronic chainsaw grind and match it with vintage Larry Graham-style slap bass: The fact that the two musical elements don't exactly match groovewise creates a beautiful and disorienting tension unlike anything on the radio".